Super for small businesses

-A standard choice form does not have to be provided when an enterprise agreement (made before 1 January 2021) specifies the fund to which contributions are paid.
+A standard choice form does not have to be provided when an enterprise agreement, made before 1 January 2021, specifies the fund to which contributions are to be paid.

 The form must also say what fund the contributions will be paid to if the employee does not make a choice (and for new employees starting from 1 November 2021, they do not have an existing, ‘stapled’ fund).
-This is called the employer default fund.
+This is called the employer ‘default fund’.
 For more information about this, see the ATO website.

 Once employees have chosen their preferred fund, you have two months and then all super contributions must be paid into this account.
 If they are not, as an employer you run the risk of being penalised by the ATO.

-To make it easier to meet for small businesses to meet their obligations, eligible employers can pay their superannuation contributions to the Small Business Superannuation Clearing House.
+To make it easier for small businesses to meet their obligations, eligible employers can pay their superannuation contributions to the Small Business Superannuation Clearing House.
 The Clearing House is a free online superannuation payments system that aims to reduce the time and money it takes to pay super into multiple accounts.
-Employers can use the Clearing House if they have 19 or fewer employees, or annual turnover of less than $10 million.
+Employers can use the Clearing House if they have 19 or fewer employees, or annual aggregated turnover of less than $10 million.

 To find out more information about which employees are eligible for choice and your own obligations as an employer, visit the Australian Taxation Office’s, Superannuation Guarantee Eligibility Decision tool.

 How much do I need to pay and when do I pay it?

 From 1 July 2021, all employers must pay a minimum of 10.0 per cent of an eligible employees ordinary time earnings (OTE); that is, the amount they are paid for their normal hours of work, not for overtime.

 This amount will increase in coming years.
 See the About super page for more information.

 Super contributions must be paid into an employee’s account at least every three months by designated quarterly cut-off dates: